 Freedom from Discrimination in Credit Act

 Securing credit is critical to some of the most important undertakings in life, including buying a home, going to college, or starting a small business.
 Credit decisions should not be based on personal characteristics, such as race and sex, that are unrelated to creditworthiness and our nation’s civil rights laws reflect that.
-However, there is no federal law that consistently protects lesbian, gay, bisexual and transgender (LGBT) people from credit discrimination, and it remains legal in many states to discriminate based on sexual orientation and gender identity.
-As a result, in many places, LGBT people can still be denied a mortgage, credit card, student loan, or other type of lending simply because of who they are.
+However, there is no federal law that consistently protects lesbian, gay, bisexual, transgender and queer (LGBTQ) people from credit discrimination, and it remains legal in many states to discriminate based on sexual orientation and gender identity.
+As a result, in many places, LGBTQ people can still be denied a mortgage, credit card, student loan, or other type of lending simply because of who they are.

 Global Respect Act

-The Global Respect Act would provide a means to prevent individuals who violate the human rights of LGBT people from entry into the United States.
+The Global Respect Act would provide a means to prevent individuals who violate the human rights of LGBTQ people from entry into the United States.

 Healthy Families Act